UNTV: UNTV News and Rescue/Public Service (2016 to present)

 On July 18, 2016, UNTV Life underwent a major rebranding and rebranded to a global news and rescue company known as UNTV News and Rescue.
 The network meanwhile retained its long-time slogan, "Your Public Service Channel".
 After the refresh, its programs were classified into two programming blocks, UNTV News and Rescue and UNTV Public Service.
 The News and Rescue block is composed of newscasts such as Ito Ang Balita, UNTV Central News (C-News) and Why News and rescue-oriented program 911-UNTV.
 The Public Service block consists of public service and informative programs, including the network's newest public service program Serbisyong Bayanihan, religious programs like Ang Dating Daan and Itanong Mo Kay Soriano and entertainment and sports-oriented shows like ASOP Music Festival and UNTV Cup.

+On August 19, 2019, UNTV has migrated to high-definition television broadcast.
+However, selected programs like Ang Dating Daan and Itanong Mo kay Soriano still use a 4:3 aspect ratio, but stretched in an anamorphic 16:9 widescreen format.

-As it needs more space, while waiting for the completion of the UNTV Broadcast Center, the station transferred its studios and production facilities to La Verdad Christian College campus building in 351 Barangay Bagong Barrio West along EDSA in Caloocan.
+As it needs more space, while waiting for the completion of the UNTV Broadcast Center, the station transferred its studios and production facilities to the La Verdad Christian College Building in Caloocan.